 What is Homocysteine?

 Homocysteine is an amino acid that the body makes from another amino acid called methionine.
-You obtain methionine from many protein-dense foods including sunflower seeds, eggs, meat and fish.
+You obtain methionine from many protein-dense foods including sunflower seeds, eggs, meat, and fish.

-High Homocysteine Levels May Cause
+Elevated Homocysteine Levels May Lead to

 - Heart Attack